prabhasapkota/Data-Analytics-Capstone/README.md

 There’s a noticeable increase in fertilizer usage in emerging economies over the analyzed period, potentially driving productivity gains.
 Outlier analysis identified certain countries with extreme levels of fertilizer application, warranting further investigation.
 ![alt text](<images/Visualizations for Fertilizer Datasets.png>)

-* Visual Presentation Highlights:
-The EDA was supported by impactful visualizations that reveal the underlying structure of the data.
-* Line Plots
-Time-series visualizations of fertilizer usage and production indices showcased trends and seasonality.
-Adjustments to x-axis ticks ensured clarity for datasets with extensive temporal data.
-* Bar Charts
-Categorical distributions revealed the dominance of specific categories, such as "Crops" in production indices and "Agricultural Land" in land use.
-* Box Plots
-Insights into variations across countries highlighted disparities in land use efficiency, fertilizer application, and production capabilities.
-* Story Telling
-The findings from the EDA were contextualized within the broader narrative of sustainable agriculture:
-Patterns in land use and fertilizer application point to opportunities for policy interventions to minimize waste and improve sustainability.
-Temporal trends highlight the impact of global efforts to enhance agricultural efficiency through technological advancements and resource management.

 ## Predictive Analysis
 Predictive Analysis was carried out by performing following steps: